Neurofeedback to Improve Inattention and Impulse Control in Children and Teens

 Research has shown that children and teens who show these symptoms do not have the right coping skills to control these impulses and one main reason is due to a brain-based dysregulation of the communication areas of the brain that helps to control impulsivity.

 Psychotherapy, Cognitive Behavioral Therapy, and/or medications are usually the initial options discussed by medical and mental health professionals.
 However, there is an alternative option that can help correct the root cause of these symptoms.
 One that is an all-natural alternative is in the form of neurofeedback.

 What is Neurofeedback?

-Neurofeedback works to create more efficient brainwave connections by conditioning appropriate brainwave patterns, which improves a brain’s response to stress, impulsivity, anxiety, and combats the negative symptoms associated with many other cognitive issues and disorders.
-With neurofeedback, individuals develop the skills necessary to reduce or eliminate the negative symptoms they face simply by watching a movie, listening to music or playing a video game.
+Neurofeedback works to create more efficient brainwave connections by conditioning appropriate brainwave patterns, which improves a brain’s response to stress, impulsivity, and anxiety and combats the negative symptoms associated with many other cognitive issues and disorders.
+With neurofeedback, individuals develop the skills necessary to reduce or eliminate the negative symptoms they face simply by watching a movie, listening to music, or playing a video game.

 How does Neurofeedback help Impulsivity?